NoemieJaquier/GaBOtorch/README.md

 # GaBOtorch
-This repository contains the source code to perform Geometry-aware Bayesian Optimization (GaBO) on Riemannian manifolds.
+This repository contains the source code to perform Geometry-aware Bayesian Optimization (GaBO) and High-Dimensional Geometry-aware Bayesian Optimization (HD-GaBO) on Riemannian manifolds.

 # Dependencies
 This code runs with Python>=3.6.
 It requires the following packages: